 The visual and aesthetic sensitivity of the area is moderate-high and the anticipated impact on scenic resources by the low compatible infrastructure located on a site that is moderately to highly visible, is moderate.
-The Operational phase of the solar facility has a visual impact that is local in extent, long-term, medium intensity, definite probability, and of moderate significance on the landscape.
+The Operational phase of the solar facility has a visual impact that is local in extent, long term, medium intensity, definite probability, and of moderate significance on the landscape of Darling as a tourist destination.

-Mitigation measures to minimize visual impacts, include:
+Mitigation measures during the operational phase, include: